bane9/bane9.github.io/_posts/2023-06-25-RISCV-Emulator-From-Scratch.markdown

 - A step by step tutorial.
 This will be more of a documentation of what I did, and I will try to explain the concepts as I go along.
 This series is meant as an overall guide, and requires some pre-existing knowledge with C++ and computer architecture.

 With that out of the way, lets dive in!

-# What is RISC-V?

-RISC-V is a revolutionary computer architecture that stands apart from traditional approaches.
-Unlike complex instruction set computers (CISC), it embraces a reduced instruction set design, where a compact and finely tuned collection of instructions takes center stage.
-The hallmark of RISC-V lies in its optimized instruction pipeline and abundance of registers, enabling an efficient execution with minimal clock cycles per instruction (CPI).
-Embracing a load/store architecture, it accesses memory through dedicated instructions rather than incorporating it into most instructions.
-Additionally, RISC-V prides itself on its streamlined single-cycle instructions.

-More about risc-v can be found [here](https://riscv.org/).
-And we will cover more of it's details as we go along.

 # Basic computer architecture